-Section 1 Vehicle violation appeals must be submitted to the Department of Public Safety within seven days of the issue date on the ticket.
-Appeal forms are available in the Public Safety office and can also be found on the Public Safety page at mv.olivet.edu.
+Section 2 Vehicle violation appeals must be submitted to the Department of Public Safety within seven days of the issue date on the ticket, utilizing the online appeal form.
+This form can be found on the Public Safety page at My.Olivet.edu.

-Section 2 The Director of Public Safety will oversee the review of all ticket appeals.
+Section 3 The Director of Public Safety will oversee the review of all ticket appeals.
 Notification of appeal outcome will be sent by email.